graphdr/r-matlab-toolbox/scripts/02_functions.md

 write\_sys()
 ------------

-My test-case MATLAB function writes a system transfer function to a text file.
-The function is based on code from the Bode plot tutorial:
+My test-case MATLAB function, `write_sys.m`, writes a system transfer function to a text file.
+The function is based on the following code chunk from the Bode plot tutorial:

     % write sys to txt
     fid = fopen('results/sys_tf.txt', 'w');